UTEP vs. North Texas NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Miners are 3-0 ATS when favored by 1 point or more this season.

-- When UTEP amasses more than 393.9 yards, the team is 2-0 against the spread and 2-1 overall.
+- When UTEP churns out more than 393.9 yards, the team is 2-0 against the spread and 2-1 overall.

-- This year, the Miners have turned the ball over 17 times, four more than the Mean Green's takeaways (13).

 - Find the latest spread and moneyline odds for UTEP at SISportsbook.